scalatest/scalatest-eclipse-plugin/README.rst

 Maven is used to manage the build process.
 You can build the project for Scala IDE nightly releases.

-For Scala IDE 3.0.x (Stable) releases, we recommend you to install from update sites listed here:-
+For stable release of Scala IDE, we recommend you to install from update sites listed here:-

 *   http://scala-ide.org/download/current.html

-For Scala IDE 4.0 (Milestones) releases, we recommend you to install from update sites listed here:-
+For milestones release of Scala IDE, we recommend you to install from update sites listed here:-

 *   http://scala-ide.org/download/milestone.html